 There are five electric vehicle (EV) dual charging points available for public use in the borough:

 How does it work?

-The EV charging points are operated by Chargemaster.
-Users need to register on the Chargemaster Polar website to obtain a card to operate the posts.
-Users can also search by postcode on the website to view ‘live’ availability of charge posts.
+The EV charging points are operated by BP Pulse.
+Users need to register on the BP Pulse website to obtain a card to operate the posts.
+You can also search the website to find your nearest charge point.

 How much does it cost?